The Castor Oil Glossary

 Blown Castor Oil

-Blown Castor Oil or Oxidized Castor Oil is produced by bubbling air or oxygen through castor oil at elevated temperatures, to obtain oils of varying viscosity.
+Definition: Blown Castor Oil or Oxidized Castor Oil is produced by bubbling air or oxygen through castor oil at elevated temperatures, to obtain oils of varying viscosity.

-Blown Castor Oils are excellent permanent plasticizers.
+Applications: Blown Castor Oils are excellent permanent plasticizers.
 Due to the polarity introduced by the addition of oxygen to the castor oil, blown castor oils are efficient wetters.
 They are excellent vehicles for pigment dispersion.
+Blown Castor Oils are noted for their solvent resistance and find use in caulks and plug valve lubricants.
+In polyurethane prepolymer systems the blown Castor Oils impart weatherability, film build, high gloss, and gloss retention.

-Prominent Suppliers : Acme Hardesty, US
+Prominent Suppliers: Acme Hardesty, US

-Follow this link to know about the oil’s specifications
+Follow this link to know about the oil's specifications »

 Calcium Undecylenate

-Calcium undecylenate is the calcium salt of undecylenic acid.
+Definition: Calcium undecylenate is the calcium salt of undecylenic acid.
 It is derived by the vacuum distillation of castor oil.

 Structure of Calcium Undecylenate

-Calcium Undecylenate is a powerful anti-fungal agent and is used as an active ingredient in many topical over the counter anti-fungal preparations both powders and ointments.
+Applications: Calcium Undecylenate is a powerful anti-fungal agent and is used as an active ingredient in many topical over the counter anti-fungal preparations both powders and ointments.
 Calcium Undecylenate is reported to be specially effective for athletes' foot and similar infections.

 Prominent Suppliers: Jayant Agro-Organics Ltd, India; Acme Synthetic Chemicals, India